christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 `NODE_ENV=production webpack -p --config webpack.production.config.js`

 You will see a *bundle.js* file appear in the *public/build* directory, and a *bundle.js.map* file.
-But we are not going to be running this locally, let us get this running in the cloud.
+But we are not going to be running this locally, let us get this running in the cloud. **Make sure you delete the public/build folder, as express will serve these files instead of webpack-dev-server**.

 ## Continuous deployment
 So ideally you want your application or prototype to find its place in the cloud.
 This will let your users access your application, but also if you are just creating a prototype it will allow colleagues and maybe other people interested in the project to try things out as you iterate.
 This makes it a lot easier to give feedback and it will be easier for you to make changes as you go.